Foreign Investment in New York Real Estate: Tax & Legal Guide

 If the foreign person actively manages the property, the rental income might be treated as income effectively connected to U.S. trade or business and, thus, will be taxed under the “net income” regime at ordinary income tax rates after making permissible deductions.
 The combined Federal and New York State tax rate on rental net income would exceed 40%.

-Nonresident aliens are subject to U.S. estate and gift taxation with respect to U.S. real property interest at maximum federal rate of 40% plus the applicable state tax rate, which is currently 15-16% in New York.
-U.S. citizens and resident aliens have an individual exemption from the estate tax up to $5.49 million dollars (for 2017).
-This means an individual can leave up to $5.49 million to heirs and pay no federal estate or gift taxes.
-The New York State exemption for 2017 is $5.25 million.
+Nonresident aliens are subject to U.S. estate and gift taxation with respect to U.S. real property interest at the maximum federal rate of 40% plus the applicable state tax rate, which is currently 15-16% in New York.
+As of 2020, U.S. citizens are given an individual exemption from the tax up to $11.4 dollars.
+This means an individual can leave up to $11.4 million to heirs and pay no federal estate or gift taxes.

 Conversely, nonresident aliens are afforded an estate tax exemption of only $60,000.
 Thus, the estate tax is due (up to 55% combined tax rate) on the value of all U.S. situs assets, including real estate, the value of which exceeds $60,000.